lars1050/csc321-s25/18_embedded_systems/README.md

 	- Choose Simulator in the upper right.
 	- Choose Arduino.
 	- Scroll to the bottom and select "Arduino Uno".
+	- Add the json (as provided above) in the diagram.json tab

 	Save it as **toggle**.